 Important Notice

 Protect your personal data by keeping your Manulife customer website login password safe and change your password regularly.
 Manulife will never call you or send any SMS/email asking for your Manulife customer website login password.
-Stay vigilant for suspicious phone calls, emails, websites, apps, etc. allegedly related to Manulife.
+Stay vigilant for suspicious phone calls, emails, websites, apps and hyperlinks embedded in instant electronic messages, etc. allegedly related to Manulife.
 If you receive any calls claiming to be from Manulife, authenticate the caller’s identity (e.g. full name of the advisor and his/her Insurance/MPF Intermediary License No. or full name of the Manulife customer service officer).
 If the caller refuses to disclose such information, please do not continue with the conversation.
 Also, if you notice any suspicious transaction activities in your account with Manulife, or any account that is under your name but not set up by you, please inform us immediately.
 If you are in doubt, please contact us at (852) 2108 1188 (HK) / (853) 8398 0383 (Macau) or by email at service_hk@manulife.com (HK & Macau) for assistance.

 View more